 enable users to share insights during film watching.

 Generate personalized movie clips and create shared movie memory within the community.

 Design a third-party desktop web site or desktop app where the community can celebrate shared stories together through communal and authentic experiences.

 Nancy is a Film Studies student in Los Angles.
 She loves watching movies with her classmates and discussing the important scenes, which would help Nancy write her weekly film review.

 Under the pandemic, Nancy hope to find a way that enable her to watch films with friends remotely and she can continuously produce and share meaningful insights.

-We want to bridge the gaps of geographic distance and make the platform collaborative, and educational to all the film lovers.
+We want to bridge the gaps of geographic distance and make the platform collaborative, thought-provoking, and educational to the film lovers.

 Users can not only enjoy shows synchronously online, but also engage in realtime conversation and share watching stories and insights collaboratively in the bigger community.

 Nancy can enjoy the film with friends remotely and privately by creating a watch party.

 She can also browse and join an online watch parties who share the same interest with her.